borkdude/clojure-overstapservice/Alternatief.md

 # Clojure: a mature alternative to Java

-This year we celebrate the 25th anniversary of Java, which currently is the most populair programming language.
+This year we celebrate the 25th anniversary of Java, which currently is the most popular programming language.
 That is, according to the [TIOBE index](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).
 To become the most popular programming language is a difficult feat, and surely in the beginning of Java, lots of people needed to be convinced.

 This is the way Java was positioned as a better alternative to the language of choice at the time: